 A human-sized hole.

-While Nid was taking pictures of the hole with my leg hanging through it to show Instagram, it occurred to us that our life in Honiara is full of interesting and exciting holes.
+While Nid was taking pictures of the hole with my leg hanging through it for the gram, it occurred to us that our life in Honiara is full of interesting and exciting holes.

 So many holes, we were impassioned to write about them.